 The Dump at Raquette Lake.
 A Friday Night Hot Spot!

 It’s Friday evening in the Adirondacks.
 So, what do you do?
-What kinda entertainment venues were available to vacationers in the north woods?
+What kind of entertainment venues were available to vacationers in the north woods?
 One of our family favorites was to go to the dump!
 Yep!
 I am serious.
 We would go to the dump to watch the bears.
 It was quite popular among those in the know.
 The bears would come out in the early evenings to feed on all the delightful morsels we humans would throw away.

 The Raquette Lake Dump was located a mile or so down an old dirt road that headed out of Raquette Lake Village and into the north woods wilderness.
 This road was initially an old rail bed for the private railroad line owned by the Vanderbilts.
 The Vanderbilts built an Adirondack great camp, Camp Sagamore, near Raquette Lake.
 They and their guests would take a private train from Utica, New York up to Raquette Lake.
 There they would board a boat and steam across South Bay to head up the South Inlet.
-A mile or so up South Inlet, at the falls, where it became impassable, they would board a stagecoach and travel along a road that ran past the Vanderbilt’s power-house, and a small dam to the smaller private lake South Inlet flowed from.
+A mile or so up South Inlet, at the falls, where it became impassable, they would board a stagecoach and travel along a road that ran past the Vanderbilt’s power-house and a small dam, to the smaller private lake South Inlet flowed from.
 This was their destination.
 They would begin to enjoy their stay at Camp Sagamore.

 But, I digress.
 This is supposed to be a bear tale.

 My Grandfather pulled up pretty close because he had a bag of trash to add to the pile.
 Grandpa told us all to stay in the car.
-He would throw the garbage out and then we would back up a bit to watch the bears.
+He would throw the garbage out and then we would back up a bit to sit and watch the bears.
 Grandpa got out and retrieved the bag from the trunk and started toward the piled bags of garbage.
 He wanted to get close enough to throw the bag onto the pile.